about

 Integrity

 Upholding the truth is my pledge.
 I deliver your family's rich history, one eyebrow-raising fact at a time.
-(Spoiler: Great-great-grandma was quite the rebel.)
+(Guess what?
+Great-great-grandma was quite the rebel.)

 Empathy